How do I convert Word files into Precisely templates?

 • copy an existing Precisely template

-• import a Word file (.docx) of your old contract or contract template
+• import a Word file (.docx) of your old contract template

 Screenshot 2022-06-10 at 15.46.33

-Before importing, make sure to mark all variable parts of a contract using [square_brackets].
+Before importing a document to Precisely, make sure to mark all variable parts of a contract using [square_brackets] in your Word file.

 Example (in .docx)